tmlr-group/BiFTA/README.md

 # Let's Roll a BiFTA: Bi-refinement for Fine-grained Text-visual Alignment in Vision-Language Models

-This repository is the official PyTorch implementation of the paper: Let's Roll a BiFTA:
+This repository is the official PyTorch implementation of the **TMLR 2026** paper: Let's Roll a BiFTA:
 Bi-refinement for Fine-grained Text-visual Alignment in Vision-Language Models

 **Abstract:**